-Vannessa Sanchez is the State Bar point of contact for questions regarding the application process and for application submission.
-Vannessa can be reached at:
+The State Bar point of contact for questions regarding the application process and for application submission can be reached at:

-State Bar of New Mexico, Attn: Vannessa Sanchez, PO Box 92860, Albuquerque, NM 87199 vsanchez@sbnm.org
+State Bar of New Mexico, Attn: ATJFG Administrator, PO Box 92860, Albuquerque, NM 87199, ATJFG_Admin@sbnm.org.

-If you encounter any problems when submitting your application, email Vannessa before 10:00 a.m. on Monday, April 12, 2021.
+If you encounter any problems when submitting your application, email the ATJFG Administrator before 10:00 a.m. on April 1, 2025.